vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 ## Use Custom Server and Client Certificates and a Custom CA <a id="all-custom"></a>

+This example deploys a VCH with the following security configuration:

+- Uses a custom server certificate.
+- Implements client authentication with a custom client certificate.
+- Uses a custom CA.

 ### Prerequisite

-Create or obtain the `ca.pem` file for the CA that you use to sign client certificates.
+Create or obtain server and client certificates, that you sign by  using a custom CA.

 ### Create VCH Wizard

 1. Leave the **Enable secure access to this VCH** switch in the green ON position.
-2. For **Source of certificates**, select the **Auto-generate** radio button.
+2. For **Source of certificates**, select the **Existing** radio button.
-3. In the **Common Name (CN)** text box, enter the IP address, FQDN, or a domain wildcard for the client systems that connect to this VCH.
-4. In the **Organization (O)** text box, leave the default setting of the VCH name, or enter a different organization identifier.
-5. In the **Certificate key size** text box, leave the default setting of 2048 bits, or enter a higher value.
+3. For **Server certificate**, click **Select** and navigate to an existing `server-cert.pem` file.
+4. For **Server private key**, click **Select** and navigate to an existing `server-cert.pem` file.
 6. Leave the **Client Certificates** switch in the green ON position, to enable verification of client certificates.
 7. Click **Select** and navigate to an existing `ca.pem` file for the custom CA that you use to sign client certificates.
+8. Optionally click **Select** again to upload additional CAs.

 ### `vic-machine` Command

-This example `vic-machine create` command deploys a VCH with the following configuration:

-- Provides a wildcard domain `*.example.org` as the FQDN for the client systems that connect to the VCH, for use as the Common Name in the certificate.
-- Specifies a folder for the certificates in the `--tls-cert-path` option.
-- Sets the certificate's `organization` (`O`) field to `My Organization`.
-- Generates certificates with a key size of 3072 bits.
-- Provides the path to an existing `ca.pem` file for the CA that you use to sign client certificates.
+This example `vic-machine create` command provides the paths relative to the current location of the `*.pem` files for the custom server certificate and key files, and a custom CA.

 <pre>vic-machine-<i>operating_system</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1
 --compute-resource cluster1
 --image-store datastore1
 --bridge-network vch1-bridge
---tls-cname *.example.org
---tls-cert-path <i>path_to_cert_folder</i>
---organization 'My Organization'
---certificate-key-size 3072
+--tls-server-cert <i>path_to_folder</i>/<i>certificate_file</i>.pem
+--tls-server-key <i>path_to_folder</i>/<i>key_file</i>.pem
 --tls-ca <i>path_to_folder</i>/ca.pem
+--name vch1
 --thumbprint <i>certificate_thumbprint</i>
---name vch1
 </pre>

 ### Result

 When you run this command, `vic-machine create` performs the following operations:

-- Checks for existing certificates in the folder that you specified in `--tls-cert-path`.
-- If no existing `server-cert.pem` or `server-key.pem` certificates are present in the folder, `vic-machine` automatically generates them.
-- Automatically generates a client certificate.
+- Uploads the custom server certificate and key to the VCH.
-- Uses the CA that you provided to sign the server and client certificates.
+- Uploads the CA to the VCH, to verify client certificates that have been signed by that CA.

-After deployment, the Docker API for this VCH is accessible at https://dhcp-a-b-c.example.org:2376.

-You must provide the automatically generated `cert.pem` and `key.pem` files and the custom `ca.pem` file to all container developers who need to connect Docker clients to this VCH.
+You must provide the custom `cert.pem`, `key.pem`, and `ca.pem` files to all container developers who need to connect Docker clients to this VCH.

 ## Use a Custom Server Certificate, Custom CA, and Automatically Generate a Client Certificate <a id="custom-server-ca"></a>

+This example deploys a VCH with the following security configuration:

+- Uses a custom server certificate.
+- Implements client authentication with an automatically generated client certificate.
+- Uses a custom CA to sign the automatically generated client certificate.

 ### Prerequisite

-Create or obtain the `ca.pem` file for the CA that you use to sign client certificates.
+Create or obtain a server certificate and key, and the`ca.pem` file for the CA to use to sign client certificates.

 ### Create VCH Wizard

-1. Leave the **Enable secure access to this VCH** switch in the green ON position.
-2. For **Source of certificates**, select the **Auto-generate** radio button.
-3. In the **Common Name (CN)** text box, enter the IP address, FQDN, or a domain wildcard for the client systems that connect to this VCH.
-4. In the **Organization (O)** text box, leave the default setting of the VCH name, or enter a different organization identifier.
-5. In the **Certificate key size** text box, leave the default setting of 2048 bits, or enter a higher value.
-6. Leave the **Client Certificates** switch in the green ON position, to enable verification of client certificates.
-7. Click **Select** and navigate to an existing `ca.pem` file for the custom CA that you use to sign client certificates.
+The Create Virtual Container Host wizard does not support automatic generation of client certificates.

 ### `vic-machine` Command